 Most of the flora intentionally planted in Hermann Park is a native or adapted Texas species.
 In the Park there are nearly 10,000 trees, some approaching 100 years old; there are also numerous young trees added to the Hermann Park landscape each year.

 Trees in cities have a multitude of benefits such as lowering high city temperatures up to nine degrees Fahrenheit, providing shade to parked cars and buildings, absorbing atmospheric pollutants to improve the air quality, and assisting the control of storm water runoff (HARC, 2004).
 Take a closer look at some of Hermann Park’s most popular trees as you explore, and consider planting some Texas beauty in your very own yard.

 Click here to learn about our reforestation program.SEE GUIDE

-Doreen Stoller, president of Hermann Park Conservancy for over eleven years, loves spending time in Hermann Park.
+Doreen Stoller, president of Hermann Park Conservancy for sixteen years, loves spending time in Hermann Park.
 Some of her favorite things to do include taking in the view of McGovern Lake from the Tiffany & Co.
 Foundation Bridge, relaxing on the Moonscape Bench and watching birds congregate on the islands in McGovern Lake, standing in the arch of the Sam Houston Monument and gazing across the Jones Reflection Pool, then stopping in Molly Ann Smith Plaza to wave to children on the Hermann Park Train as it winds its way through the Park.
 She also enjoys watching colorful Koi dart in the stream in the Japanese Garden and taking the pedestrian underpass to the Bill Coats Bridge to watch birds fishing in Brays Bayou.
 Check out Doreen’s favorite spots for yourself with this guide!SEE GUIDE

 Bring your sweetie to Hermann Park and enjoy some of the most romantic spots in the city.SEE GUIDE